Gameboy (DMG & GBC) Development Kit Hardware

 DMG-ICE (Debugger + Emulator)

 The Integrated Circuit Emulator or ICE was developed for the original Gameboy (DMG) and allowed developers to debug issues effecting their games, set breakpoints and inspect memory.
-This is also known as the Program development system (confirmation needed) but information on exactly how it was used is sparse.
+This may also have been known as the Program development system (confirmation needed) but this information is unconfirmed.

 IS-CGB-EMU (Nintendo Game Boy Color Emulator)